se-edu/se-edu.github.io/README.md

   [[Product](http://PowerPointLabs.info)][[Project](https://github.com/powerpointlabs/powerpointlabs)]
   : A productivity tool for Microsoft PowerPoint, especially suitable for students and teachers.

-* [**OSS-GENERIC/process**](https://github.com/oss-generic/process): A reference process for OSS projects on GitHub.
+* [**OSS-GENERIC/process**](https://github.com/oss-generic/process): A reference process for SE-EDU projects and sister projects.
 Includes coding standards.

-## Contributing Code
+## Contributing
 We welcome code/content contributions and suggestions from students, instructors, and developers.

 * **Bug reports, Suggestions** : If you noticed bugs or have suggestions on how to improve, Post in our [main issue tracker](https://github.com/se-edu/main/issues) or in the issue tracker of the respective repo.
-* **Contributing** : Look for an issue to fix in the issue tracker of the repo you are interested in.
-  Issues marked `d.Contributors` are especially suitable for contributors.
-When submitting PRs, follow the process described [here](https://github.com/oss-generic/process).
+* **Contributing code** : Refer [OSS-GENERIC/process](https://github.com/oss-generic/process) for more info on how to proceed.

 ## Contact
 To get in touch with us, post an issue [here](https://github.com/se-edu/main/issues) or email us at `seer [at] comp.nus.edu.sg`